abritopach/vue-graphcool-blog/README.md

     * Use graphql: queries, mutations, subscriptions.
     * User login and signup.
     * Forgot password:
-        - Sendgrig is used for sending emails: [outdated documentation]https://github.com/graphcool/templates/tree/master/outdated/auth/email-user-management/functions/reset-password
+        - Sendgrid is used for sending emails: [outdated documentation]https://github.com/graphcool/templates/tree/master/outdated/auth/email-user-management/functions/reset-password
     * If you are a simple user
         * Edit your profile (change your avatar image).
         * Show the latest posts published by users.